-- Insects such as – It is very common for insects such as slugs, crickets, ants and cockroaches to feed on bait meant for rodents.
-These tiny insects are able to get in and out of live traps and other non-sticky traps without triggering the trap.
+- Insects: It is very common for insects such as slugs, crickets, ants, and cockroaches to feed on bait meant for rodents.
+These tiny insects can get in and out of living traps and other non-sticky traps without triggering the trap.
 Crickets and ants are very common intruders, and slugs can often be identified by the slimy trails they leave on the trap or trigger.

-- Large wildlife (rabbits, deer) – Even larger mammals can be culprits if the bait is reasonably accessible and a food is used that is attractive to these animals – such as anything that could be found in a home garden to which these mammals are attracted.
+- Large wildlife (rabbits, deer): Even larger mammals can be culprits if the bait is reasonably accessible and the food is used that is attractive to these animals, such as anything that could be found in a home garden to which these mammals are attracted.

 All that being said, mice can be very intelligent, wily creatures, and could be feeding on the bait without being captured.
 A few tips for baiting include:

-- Make peanut butter more effective by wrapping a piece of gauze in it and around the trap's trigger.
-As it tries to dislodge the peanut butter, its teeth will imbed in the gauze and pull the trigger with it.
+- Use peanut butter: Make peanut butter more effective by wrapping a piece of gauze in it and around the trap's trigger.
+As it tries to dislodge the peanut butter, its teeth will embed in the gauze and pull the trigger with it.

-- Use only enough of the food bait to attract the rodent – the more there is, the more likely the rodent can get a meal without taking it all, or snapping the trap.
+- Don't have excess bait: Use only enough of the food bait to attract the rodent.
+The more there is, the more likely the rodent can get a meal without taking it all or snapping the trap.

-- Never try to catch rats with a trap made for mice.
+- Use the right trap: Never try to catch rats with a trap made for mice.
 If it doesn't get away with the bait, it is likely to be injured and die an inhumane death.

-- In live traps hang the bait toward the back of the trap to reduce insect accessibility.
+- Place the bait accurately: In live traps hang the bait toward the back of the trap to reduce insect accessibility.

-- Mouse are also attracted to nesting materials such as string and cotton.
+- Don't encourage nesting: Mice are also attracted to nesting materials such as string and cotton.
 If you continue having issues with food, try using these items instead.